-The Lending Code sets standards of good lending practice in relation to loans, credit cards and current account overdrafts.
-The Lending Code provides important protection to help when things go wrong including when someone is experiencing financial difficulties.
-The Code contains key commitments and detailed notes on how customers should be dealt with through the whole product life cycle from:
+The code sets standards of good lending practice in relation to loans, credit cards and current account overdrafts.
+The code provides important protection to help when things go wrong including when someone is experiencing financial difficulties.
+The code contains key commitments and detailed notes on how customers should be dealt with through the whole product life cycle from:

-The Lending Code does not apply to non-business borrowing secured on land or to sale finance.
+The code does not apply to non-business borrowing secured on land or to sale finance.

-Two guides to help understand the Lending Code are available, for personal customers and for micro-enterprise customers.
+Two guides to help understand the code are available, for personal customers and for micro-enterprise customers.
+See 'Related links'.